mediacloud/backend/doc/api_2_0_spec.md

 #API URLs

 *Note* by default the API only returns a subset of the available fields in returned objects.
 The returned fields are those that we consider to be the most relevant to users of the API.
 If the all_fields parameter is provided and is non-zero, then a most complete list of fields will be returned.
+For space reasons, we do not list the all_fields parameter on individual API descriptions.

 ## Media